znti/dojot-web/README.md

 This section describes the helpers available and gives an overview of each supported feature they have.

+### getAuthToken
+Returns the curent jwt used for authentication.

 ## Templates

 ### get()